laravel/docs/cashier-paddle.md

 <a name="billable-model"></a>
 ### Billable Model

-Before using Cashier, add the `Billable` trait to your model definition.
-This trait provides various methods to allow you to perform common billing tasks, such as creating subscriptions, applying coupons, and updating payment method information:
+Before using Cashier, you must add the `Billable` trait to your model definition.
+This trait provides various methods to allow you to perform common billing tasks, such as creating subscriptions, applying coupons and updating payment method information:

     use Laravel\Cashier\Billable;